 Research

-I also co-founded the COVID-19 Policy Response Lab at Binghamton University, where I have conducted research on COVID-19 policy and state politics.
+I also co-founded the COVID-19 Policy Response Lab at Binghamton University, through which I have published on COVID-19 policy responses, US state politics, and comparative courts.

-I also co-founded the COVID-19 Policy Response Lab at Binghamton University, where I have conducted research on COVID-19 policy and state politics.
+I also co-founded the COVID-19 Policy Response Lab at Binghamton University, through which I have published on COVID-19 policy responses, US state politics, and comparative courts.

 Publications